MobiusMods/RoyaltyTweaks/README.md

 CHANGELOG
+1.11 - Removed shared throne room stuff because it's now in the vanilla game.

+1.10 - * Option to allow all nobles to share a single throne room.

+* Attempted to address issues some people have with saving settings.

+1.09 - * Updated to support conceited royals.

+* Addressed Incapable List bug.

+1.08 - * If there is more than one royal with the highest title, the others will stop demanding a throne room when you assign a throne to one of them.

+* Added Chinese translations to the options menu.

+* Attempted to limit the mod logic to prevent strange behavior in other circumstances.

+1.07a - Throne Room adjustments are now optional and controlled in the options menu.
+Made minor changes to try and make the mod settings turned on by default.

 1.07 - Throne Room adjustments are now optional and controlled in the options menu.

 1.06 - Resolved Work Tab incompatibility